BugBusterSWE/userManual/chapters/databaseManagement.md

 ##Update database
 A click on the **UPDATE DATABASE** (1) will redirect you to the edit page.
 ![](../img/updateDB.png)
 In this page you will see a form in which you can specify the configuration of your database.
 The required fields are the *Name* (1), *Host* (2), *Port* (3), *Username* (4) and *Password* (5).
 The first three fields are about the database and the last two are about the user used to read the data from the database.
 The user can be a read only user.
-Infact a MaaS user can only view the data of a company database.
+In fact a MaaS user can only view the data of a company database.
 Data writing is not allowed.
 Finally, click on the **UPDATE DATABASE** button (6).
 ![](../img/editDB.png)

 ##Delete database